TheLifeProject/FormBuilder-Development/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.89

-Allows WordPress bloggers to easily create customised forms for use on pages or posts.
+Allows WordPress bloggers to easily create customised contact forms for use on pages or posts.

 == Description ==
-The Form Builder Plugin for WordPress allows you to build complex forms in the WordPress administrative interface without needing to know PHP or HTML.
+The Form Builder Plugin for WordPress allows you to build contact forms in the WordPress administrative interface without needing to know PHP or HTML.
-We've tried to make it simple enough for anyone to make them, yet customisable enough to use for the most difficult job.
+We've tried to make it simple enough for anyone to make them, yet customisable enough to satisfy the needs of experienced web developers.

 ** Features: **

-* Easily build complex forms without any HTML or coding.
+* Easily build complex contact forms without any HTML or coding.
 * Pre-made contact forms for quick and easy setup.
 * Put forms anywhere on your site.
 * Put multiple forms on a single page.